Chillán

-Chillán ([tʃiˈʝan]) is the capital city of the Ñuble Region in the Diguillín Province of Chile located about 400 km south of the country's capital, Santiago, near the geographical center of the country.
-It is the capital of the new Ñuble Region since 6 September 2015.
-Within the city are a railway station, an inter-city bus terminal, an agricultural extension of the University of Concepción, and a regimental military base.
-The city includes a modern-style enclosed shopping mall in addition to the multi-block open-air street market where fruits, vegetables, crafts and clothing are sold.
-The nearby mountains are a popular destination for skiing and hot spring bathing.
+Chillán ([tʃiˈʝan]) is the capital city of Ñuble Region, Diguillín Province, Chile, located about 400 km south of the country's capital, Santiago, near the center of the country.
+It has been the capital of the new Ñuble Region since 6 September 2015.
+Within the city is a railway station, an intercity bus terminal named María Teresa, and a regimental military base.
+The city features a modern, enclosed shopping centre in addition to the Chillán Market, an iconic multi-block, open-air farmers' market and street fair where fruits, vegetables, crafts, clothing and other goods are sold.
+The nearby mountains, such as in Laguna del Laja National Park (Spanish: Parque Nacional Laguna del Laja) and the Nevados de Chillán (English: 'snowy peaks of Chillán') are popular destinations for skiing, hiking and hot springs.

-Founded by the Spanish in 1580 the city persisted despite numerous attacks by Mapuche, Pehuenches and other tribes in war with Spain.
-Over time Chillán became an important marketplace where Mapuches, Pehuenches, Mestizos and Criollos met.
-Many goods from Patagonia and the Argentine Pampas were brought into the market of Chillán across the mountain passes of the area.
-In the early 19th century the countryside of Chillán was ravaged by the Chilean War of Independence and a subsequent banditry epidemic.
-In 1939 the city was devastated by a large earthquake prompting the government to initiate an extensive reconstruction program.
+Founded by the Spanish in 1580, the city withstood numerous early attacks by the indigenous Mapuche and Pehuenche, among other peoples, who were vehemently opposed to Spanish colonialism.
+Over time, Chillán became an important marketplace and meeting-point for the descendants of these Mapuche and Pehuenche, along with Mestizos and Criollos, to meet.
+Many goods from Patagonia and the Argentine Pampas were brought into Chillán across the mountain passes of the area.
+In the early 19th century, the countryside of Chillán was ravaged by the Chilean War of Independence and a subsequent banditry epidemic.
+In 1939, the city was devastated by a large earthquake, prompting the government to initiate an extensive reconstruction program.

 History

 The zone where Chillán was built was previously inhabited by indigenous people called Chiquillanes.

+According to Friar Ernesto Wilhelm de Moesbach Chillán is etymologically derived from "chilla", an indigenous word for the South American gray fox.